 About

-Tyler currently serves as President of the Graduate Association of Political Scientists (GAPS), a student-led organization that connects the graduate student community with the broader political science department at the University of Michigan.
+In addition to his research, Tyler is deeply engaged in teaching quantitative and computational social science.
+He also serves as President of the Graduate Association of Political Scientists (GAPS), a student-led organization that connects the graduate student community with the broader political science department at the University of Michigan.